 A monumental arch sat at in the middle of the Cardo Maximusin where the street makes a 32º angle turn.
 It served as the central “square” of the street.
 The Tetrapylon stands in its center.
 The other main street crosses at the Tetrapylon.
 It was erected by Diocletian at the end of the third century.
 It was a square platform with each corner having a grouping of four columns.
 Most of the columns dated to the second century AD and each was 9.50 metres high.
 Each column group supported a 150-ton cornice.
 The original columns were brought from Egypt and carved out of pink granite.
 This was almost totally destroyed by ISIS.
 Only 4 concrete columns remain.
 The arches are no more.

-built in the third century AD is located at the western end of the Great Colonnade.
+Funerary Temple no.86 built in the third century AD is located at the western end of the Great Colonnade.
 It was and has a portico of six columns and is the only tomb inside the city’s walls.

 Byzantine churches include Palmyra’s largest church is dated to the Justinian age, its columns are 7 metres high, and its base is 27.5 by 47.5 metres.

 Baths of Diocletian built by Sosianus Hierocles (the Roman governor of Syria) is on the Cardio Maximus was ruined and didn’t survive above the foundations.
-The complex’s entrance had four massive Egyptian granite columns each 1.3 metres in diameter, 12.5 metres high and weigh 20 tonnes.
+The complex’s entrance had four massive Egyptian granite columns each 1.3 metres in diameter, 12.5 metres high and weighing 20 tonnes.

 Theatre.
 The seats, the lower tier of the stage with its great columns and the orchestra pit with its surrounding 1m high semi-circular wall are still intact.

-Senate building is largely ruined.
+The Senate building is largely ruined.

 Agora of Palmyra was built in the second half of the first century AD and resembled an Eastern caravanserai more than a hub of public life.
 It is a massive 71 by 84 metres structure with 11 entrances.
 Inside the agora are 200 columnar bases that used to hold statues of prominent citizens – the eastern side for senators, the northern side for Palmyrene officials, the western side for soldiers and the southern side for caravan chiefs.